-Unit A: Issue and Redemption of Shares Meaning, Characteristics and Kinds of Companies, Introduction Capital, Issue of Shares at Par, Discount and Premium, Calls and Calls in Arrears, Issue of Shares for Consideration other the in Advance • Pro-rata Allotment of Shares 3 Legal Provisions Related to Forfeiture and its Accounting Reissue of Shares g Treatment 4 Provisions Related to Reissue of Shares, Accounting Entries. of Preference Shares: Concept and Types of Preference Share Book Building, ESOS and Sweat Equity 5 Unit B:Issue & Redemption of Debentures Meaning and Types of Debentures, Accounting Entries at the.
-Issue of Debentures, Time of 3 Conditions of Issue with Redemption Point of View, Issue of I as Collateral Security, Treatment of Discount.
-Debentures 5 Redemption of Debentures: Redemption of debentures: Out of and Profits, Redemption of Debentures through Sinking Fund, Policy Method, Purchase from Open Market.
-1 Unit C : Final Accounts of Companies Form and Contents of Profit and Loss Accounts, Form and Co Balance Sheet as per Sixth Schedule ontent of 3 • Divisible Profits: Provisions and Accounting Treatment 3 • Adjustments in the financial statements of the companies 3 • Presentment of financial statements of corporate 2 • Recent developments in financial accounting and reporting.
+Unit A: Issue and Redemption of Shares Meaning, Characteristics and Kinds of Companies, Introduction to Share Capital, Issue of Shares at Par, Discount and Premium, Calls in Advance and Calls in Arrears, Issue of Shares for Consideration other than Cash 3 • Pro-rata Allotment of Shares 3 Legal Provisions Related to Forfeiture and its Accounting Treatment Reissue of Shares 4 Provisions Related to Reissue of Shares, Accounting Entries.
+Redemption of Preference Shares: Concept and Types of Preference Shares 5 Book Building, ESOS and Sweat Equity 5 Unit B:Issue & Redemption of Debentures Meaning and Types of Debentures, Accounting Entries at the.
+Time of Issue of Debentures, 3 Conditions of Issue with Redemption Point of View, Issue of Debentures as Collateral Security, Treatment of Discount.
+5 Redemption of Debentures: Redemption of debentures: Out of Capital and Profits, Redemption of Debentures through Sinking Fund, Insurance Policy Method, Purchase from Open Market.
+5 Unit C : Final Accounts of Companies Form and Contents of Profit and Loss Accounts, Form and Content of Balance Sheet as per Sixth Schedule 3 • Divisible Profits: Provisions and Accounting Treatment 3 • Adjustments in the financial statements of the companies 3 • Presentment of financial statements of corporate 2 Recent developments in financial accounting and reporting.
 2 Unit D:Valuation of Goodwill And Shares Introduction and Need for Valuation 2 Meaning and types of goodwill 2

-Tot al: 60 • Application of valuations of shares in the practical world 4 • Meaning and Methods for Valuation of Shares(Intrinsic value, yield value and fair value method) 3 • Methods of Calculation Valuation of goodwill 3
+Total: 60 • Application of valuations of shares in the practical world 4 • Meaning and Methods for Valuation of Shares(Intrinsic value, yield value and fair value method) 3 • Methods of Calculation Valuation of goodwill 3